Jeremiah Chapter 38

 “The king then sitting in the gate of Benjamin”: The same in which the prophet was taken (Jer.
 37:13).
 Here he sat to hear and try causes, courts of the judiciary being held in gates of cities; or to receive petitions.
 Or rather it may be to consult about the present state of affairs, what was best to be done in defense of the city, and to annoy the besiegers.
 And it may be to have a view of the enemy’s camp, and to charge out upon them.
 For that he was here in order to make his escape is not likely.

 “Ebed-melech” means servant of a king.
 He was a black man (Ethiopian).
-It appears he had been working in the king’s house, and heard about them putting Jeremiah in this cistern.
+It appears he had been working in the king’s house, and heard about their having put Jeremiah in this cistern.

 Jeremiah 38:8 “Ebed-melech went forth out of the king’s house, and spake to the king, saying,”

 “Ebed-melech’s concern for the Lord and His prophet was duly rewarded at the time of Jerusalem’s fall (38:16-18).

 This is very unusual for a slave to speak to a king without being called.

 Jeremiah 38:9 “My lord the king, these men have done evil in all that they have done to Jeremiah the prophet, whom they have cast into the dungeon; and he is like to die for hunger in the place where he is: for [there is] no more bread in the city.”